 The group is made up of those with disabilities, caregivers and volunteers.
-Members work to ensure that parishioners with special needs, disabilities, and their caregivers are able to participate in all aspects of parish life, according to their individual abilities and wishes.
+Members work to ensure that parishioners with special needs, disabilities and their caregivers are able to participate in all aspects of parish life, according to their individual abilities and wishes.
 Organized by committees that help with accommodations, awareness and support, the ministry also has social activities, participates in service projects such as Fall Festival, and in activities on the diocesan level, such as retreats, special Masses and medical equipment loans.
 In addition, we hold a mini-retreat at All Saints for those in our parish and surrounding parishes, alternate yearly as a spiritual retreat and as an information retreat on services and benefits for those with disabilities, special needs and caregivers.

 Barbara Anne Rusk —

 Our Lady of Schoenstatt

 Schoenstatt was founded as a work and instrument of God through Mary.
 Its spiritual community offers a place and support to any Catholic searching for spiritual growth and apostolic activity.
 People of all walks and stages of life, all ages and cultures, are invited to join in this Marian devotion.

 All Saints Community Outreach works with social justice/service agencies beyond the borders of the parish to provide assistance for those in family services centers, homeless shelters, low-income schools, crisis pregnancy centers, hospitals, and those needing financial or food assistance.
 This ministry runs reverse collections, Back-to-School supplies collection, “Caring Tree,” and provides and serves dinner at the Austin Street Shelter once a month and provides volunteers and financial support to these charities.
 All parishioners are invited to share their many gifts to help continue this work.

 Respect for Life